Read Time: 17 minutes

 So, the ethic is different.
 It’s not about money, particularly if a project is going to make you unhappy.
 The partners have a very similar ethos because we're all here for the same reason.
 We all want to make the thing.

-You’ve said that you are more creative, particularly with materials, when you’re quite sure if something will work.
+You’ve said that you are more creative, particularly with materials, when you’re not quite sure if something will work.

 Absolutely.
 Making guesses and being a neophyte in something affords accidents: The best work comes out of accidents.